mossgreen/mossgreen.github.io/_posts/2018-09-26-Spring-Certification-Spring-Boot.md

 ## Can you control logging with Spring Boot?
 How?

+Spring Boot has no mandatory logging dependency, except for the **Commons Logging API**, which is typically provided by Spring Framework’s `spring-jcl` module.

 Spring Boot uses **Commons Logging** internally by default, but it leaves the underlying implementation open.

+Default configurations are provided for
+- Java Util Logging,
+- Log4J2, and
+- Logback

-- By default, if you use the “Starters”, **Logback is used for logging**.
+By default, if you use the “Starters”, **Logback is used for logging**.

-- By default, ERROR, WARN, and INFO level messages are logged.
+By default, ERROR, WARN, and INFO level messages are logged.
 In `application.properties` add: `debug=true` to enable debug level logging.

-- Logging is initialized **before** the application context, so it is **impossible** to control logging from using `@PropertySources` in `@Configuration` classes.
+Logging is initialized **before** the application context, so it is **impossible** to control logging from using `@PropertySources` in `@Configuration` classes.

-- **System properties** and conventional Spring Boot **external configuration files** should be used.
+**System properties** and conventional Spring Boot **external configuration files** should be used.
 Depending on the logging system that is used, Spring Boot will look for the specific configuration files.

-- The logfile name to use by default by Spring Boot can be configured using the `logging.file` Spring Environment variable.
+The logfile name to use by default by Spring Boot can be configured using the `logging.file` Spring Environment variable.

 ## Where does Spring Boot look for property file by default?